netgo-software/rap-ckeditor/README.md

-# CKEditor for RAP
+# CKEditor for RAP 2.0

-This is a custom widget for the Rich Ajax Platform (RAP) that wraps the CKEditor, a web-based WYSIWYG/Rich-Text editor.
-To run it you need RAP 1.4M4 or later.
+This is a custom widget for the Remote Application Platform (RAP) that wraps the CKEditor, a web-based WYSIWYG/Rich-Text editor.
+This version is based on the remote API that has been added in RAP 2.0.
+If you wish to run it with RAP 1.5, check out the "streams/1.5" branch.

 ## API
 Currently, the API consists of the two methods <code>getText</code> and <code>setText</code>.